 Ultimately, adopting electronic license enforcement allows you to future-proof your product; customers expect solutions to fit emerging use cases so you need to be adaptable, while usage analytics can provide actionable insights to strengthen revenue operations.

-For most, the debate isn’t whether or not to embrace modern software license enforcement, but whether to build or buy your system.
+For most, the debate isn’t whether or not to embrace modern software license enforcement, but whether to build or buy your solution.
 While some software companies may find it counter-intuitive to outsource a component that could be developed in-house, the forecast suggests publishers will increasingly turn to mature third-party tools so in-house teams can focus on core competencies.

 Here’s a preview into other findings from the Global Analysis Report: